glotter/psims/README.md

 Parameter     | Description                                                                           | Example
 ---------     |-----------                                                                            |-------
-bintransfer   | Stage in the following binaries with each task, so RunpSIMS.sh has them available     | bintransfer bin/DSCSM045.EXE,pdssat/psims2WTH.py campaign      | Directory containing campaign data                                                    | campaign /Users/davidk/psims/data/whe.demo delta         | Gridcell spacing in arcminutes                                                        | delta 30 executable    | Name of executable and arguments to run for each grid                                 | executable DSCSM045.EXE:A:X1234567.WHX
+campaign      | Directory containing campaign data                                                    | campaign /Users/davidk/psims/data/whe.demo
+delta         | Gridcell spacing in arcminutes                                                        | delta 30
+executable    | Name of executable and arguments to run for each grid                                 | executable DSCSM045.EXE:A:X1234567.WHX